 This page contains my notes from different filaments.
-As my main usage is fairly large parts, I have only ONCE printed with the 0.4mm nozzle, that print was the small Prusa logo included in provided SD card.
-Otherwise I have printed everything with 0.6mm nozzle.
+As my main usage is fairly large parts, I had only ONCE printed with the 0.4mm nozzle, before I started printing parths for the Voron V2.4.
+With Prusa I have printed everything with 0.6mm nozzle.
+With Voron I have mainly printed with 0.6mm nozzle and I use also 0.8mm, 1.0mm nozzles, and rarely 0.4mm and 1.4mm nozzles.
 So my user experience doesn't reflect to someone printing small figurines etc.

 If nothing else mentioned results are based on PrusaSlicer default settings for filament type e.g. "Generic PLA" OR filament specific settings if they exist.
 If manufacturer recommended temperature differs from setting then I typically adjust the temperature.
 Also if I'm printing something, which is not going to displayed in it's final use I tend to change temperature few times during printing to see does temperature have which kind of effect to surface quality.